walterxie/MEP-tutorial/README.md

 ## Setting the MCMC options

 For this dataset let’s initially set the chain length to `1000000` as this will run reasonably quickly on most modern computers.
-Set the sampling frequencies for the screen to `10000`, the trace log file to `400` and the trees file to `400`.
+Set the sampling frequencies for the screen to `10000`, the trace log file to `400` and the trees file to `400`, change the log file name to `RSV2.log` and tree log file name to `RSV2.trees`.
+If you keep the default tree log file name, the string `$(tree)` will be replaced by the name of the tree defined in the `Partitions` panel, here is "tree".

 <figure>
 	<a name="fig:BEAUti\_mcmc"></a>